Geocodio/geocodio-library-php/README.md

 # geocod.io PHP library [![Latest Version][packagist-image]][packagist-url] [![Build Status][travis-image]][travis-url] [![Total Downloads][downloads-image]][downloads-url]

 > Library for performing forward and reverse address geocoding for addresses or coordinates in the US and Canada.
-> Using [Laravel](https://laravel.com)?
-Great!
-There's an optional Laravel service provider, for easy integration into your app.

 <!-- toc -->